MAPF-Competition/web_resource/Competition Setup.md

    <img src="./external_page_resource/images/task_assignment_example.png" alt="description" style="max-width: 80%; height: auto;">
 </div>

-If the Task Scheduler does not complete its computation in time, of if the proposed assignment is invalid, the existing assignment (from the previous timestep) is taken as the current assignment.
+If the Task Scheduler does not complete in time, or if the proposed assignment is invalid, the previous valid assignment is retained.

 Effective task assignment is crucial: for optimising the use of available resources (the robots) and for maximising the number of task completions.